torchlard/Notes/Java/spring/hibernates.md

 - get all entities get from previous query/fetch batch (EAGER/LAZY)
 - optimization, get batch of entity instances

+if use direct fetching (eg. entityManager.find(Employee.class, 1L)), auto add join to SQL if use entity query fetch, cannot override SQL, so use secondary select

 ### dynamic
 fetch profiles